-Architecture in Greece reflects the geographical diversity of the country and the many people and cultures that have visited.
-Islands in the west, such as Corfu, are noted for their stylish Italianate villas and waterfronts.
-Indeed most islands’ harbour fronts are that style, reflecting the influence of the Venetian and Genoese sailors and merchants.
-These have become especially popular among expats for conversion to small hotels and B&Bs.
-Since The Durrels became a Sunday evening treat on British TV, how many of us have pictured ourselves in a shabby-chic Italianate villa?
+Let’s start in the Ionian Sea, former territory of Venice.
+These islands in the west, such as Corfu, are noted for their stylish Italianate villas and waterfronts.
+Indeed, most islands’ harbour fronts are that style, reflecting the influence of the Venetian and Genoese sailors and merchants.
+These have become especially popular types of property in Greece among expats for conversion to small hotels and B&Bs.
+Since The Durrells became a Sunday evening treat on British TV, how many of us have pictured ourselves in a shabby-chic Italianate villa?

 Similarly, village properties in the interior, both of the islands and the mainland, are normally built of local stone and timber, generally of sturdy construction.
+This is particularly the case up in the mountains, where winters can get a little chilly (by local standards).
 You don’t have to go to the back of beyond for these.
-Theer are beautiful cottages to renovate in expat-friendly islands such as Crete.
+There are beautiful cottages to renovate in expat-friendly islands such as Crete.

-You won’t see many fewer high-rise apartment blocks blighting the coast.
+You won’t see many high-rise apartment blocks blighting the coast.
 The Greeks have protected their landscapes better than some countries

 Property investment, a new career and living the Mediterranean dream can all come together if you buy a hotel or tourist business.
 The good news is that many are for sale, despite tourist numbers breaking records in recent years.
-The website xe.gr lists commercial property sales, but a better option is to find the area you like and speak to local agents who may know of hotel owners considering a sale before it comes on the market.
+The website xe.gr lists commercial property sales.
+Nonetheless, a better option is to find the area you like and speak to local agents who may know of hotel owners considering a sale before it comes on the market.
 Another possibility is tourist facilities owned by the Greek government that they are being forced to sell to make repayments to the EU Commission.

 The idea of owning a home within a Greek village, close to the shops and bar, with all the social and cultural advantages of being at the heart of the community, appeals to many foreign buyers.
-Some of these will have been abandoned many years ago as Greeks left the country or move into modern apartments, so there are plenty of renovation projects wherever you go in Greece.
+Some of these will have been abandoned many years ago as Greeks left the country or moved into modern apartments, so there are plenty of renovation projects wherever you go in Greece.
 Social changes in Greece in recent years raises the potential for purchase of a more interesting property: maybe a former windmill in the Cyclades, a farmhouse in Corfu or a former monastery on the mainland.